SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 To allow such reuse, Spec is influenced by the Model View Presenter (MVP) pattern.
 Spec recognizes the need for a Presenter or ApplicationModel class (in Spec represented by the abstract superclass `SpPresenter`) that manages the logic and the link between widgets and domain objects.
 Fundamentally, when writing Spec code, the developer does ‘‘not’’ come into contact with UI widgets, instead one subclass of `SpPresenter` is programmed that holds the UI logic.
 When the UI is opened this model will then instantiate the appropriate widgets.

-Spec offers different backends to render the presenters: Morphic (the default backend) and Gtk.
-It means that, without modifying your UI described as presenters with Spec, you can render your application in the Pharo image with Morphic or as a native application with external Windows thanks to the Gtk backend.
+Spec offers different backends to render the presenters: Morphic (the default backend) and GTK.
+It means that, without modifying your UI described as presenters with Spec, you can render your application in the Pharo image with Morphic or as a native application with external Windows thanks to the GTK backend.

 ### Spec architecture overview